jcmartinez/drupalpro14/README.md

     ... doing vagrant stuff ...
     vagrant reload

 If it's you're first time, you'll have to wait for vagrant to download and install all the dependencies, and maybe approve some VirtualBox warnings.
 This could take some time.
 The *reload* at the end is to make sure all changes were implemented.
-That's it!

 ##2.
 Create your first drupal website